maccu71/projects/README.md

     cpu: 100m
     memory: 200Mi
 ```
 When you run `kubectl describe pod -n new | grep QoS`, you'll see it proudly having the title `QoS Class: Guaranteed`.
-Top-notch service guaranteed; Kubernetes treats these pods with the utmost respect, messing with them only if absolutely necessary.
+The best service guaranteed; Kubernetes treats these pods with the utmost respect, messing with them only if absolutely necessary.
+These pods have a fixed amount of resources allocated to them.
+They won't get more, and they won't get less, ensuring a stable environment.

 `Burstable`

 This is the flexible friend in the group.
-The CPU and memory limits and requests are like dance partners, but they can have different moves:
+The CPU and/or memory limits and requests are different:
 ```
 resources:
   limits: